linhub15/hubertlin-site/gatsby/src/posts/2018-11-30-decouple-identity-core-from-net-core-api.md

 #### 2. Define User Class

-Next, we'll need to define the&nbsp;**User**&nbsp;object that we're passing into Register.
+Next, we'll need to define the **User** object that we're passing into Register.
 In my case I only have 3 fields.
 User name, email, and password.

 ![](/uploads/user.jpg)